Jon1Games/GamingLounge-Encryption-Decrytion/README.md

 ## Usage

+Files that ends with ".gled" cannot be encrypted.

 | Command          | Usage                                             |
 | ---------------- | ------------------------------------------------- |
 | -g <destination> | Generate key pair and save as destination         |